Revolution 60: Setting and plot

+Gameplay

+Revolution 60 combines multiple game elements, focused on a touch-based system on iOS.
+The player mainly controls the character Holiday.
+Exploring is based on paths outlined by circles on the screen.
+By touching a circle on the screen the player can explore the appropriate area of the weapons platform.
+When dialog occurs, the player is offered a choice as to what the protagonist will say.
+What the player chooses affects aspects of Holiday's character.

 Combat is grid-based and occurs in real-time.
 Holiday starts with a single melee and ranged attack, with successful hits building up a power bar that unlocks a special attack.
 The opponent will utilize one of several melee or ranged attacks.
 Both opponents can move within the grid, though Holiday is restricted to the first 2 rows.
 Completing combat awards experience points to Holiday which unlocks options within a talent tree.

 In-combat special moves and particular events within the storyline trigger a quick time event, requiring the user to follow a shape on the screen in iOS, but in the upcoming Windows version it will be similar to the approach used in The Typing of the Dead.